 - PIF State Policy Toolkit – recommends action for state and local government officials seeking to minimize harms of the public charge rule.
 Materials in this toolkit can be modified to fit your needs.

-- Sample State Agency memos on public charge
+- Sample state agency publications on public charge

 - Michigan Department of Health and Human Services Stakeholder Letter